siddthesquid/env/README.md

 # zsh

-`zsh` is a shell interpreter, meaning it parses commands sent to it from the terminal/terminal emulator and executes them.
-Our options for a shell interpreter generally include `sh`, `ksh`, `bash`, `zsh`, and `fish`. `zsh` is feature rich and, because it is the default shell on macOS, convenient to use.
+`zsh` is a shell interpreter, meaning it parses bytes sequences sent to it from the terminal/terminal emulator and executes them as commands.
+Our options for a shell interpreter generally include `sh`, `ksh`, `bash`, `zsh`, and `fish`.

+`zsh` is feature rich and, because it is the default shell on macOS, convenient to use.

+## `zsh` sessions

+Each instance of the shell has associated variables.
+Some key ones include `PATH`, `PWD`, and `OLDPWD`.

 If `zsh` is launched in interactive mode, that means the user is typing the commands into the shell.
 Otherwise, a file must be provided.
 We can check if `zsh` is running interactively with